 The cut-off points used for T-scores depend on the purpose of the assessment and different authors suggest different cut-points that should be regarded as indicative of clinical or subclinical levels of psychopathology.
 A T-score of 60 or above reflects around the top 16% of the population.A T-score of 65 or above represents around the top 6% of the population.
 Given that the SCAS is also used to screen children at risk for the emergence of anxiety disorders as a consequence of elevated anxiety symptoms (Dadds et al., 1999) , we have defined an elevated range of scores for T-scores above 60.
 It is not recommended that T-scores above 65 be computed given the relative infrequency of anxiety scores above this level which makes accurate discrimination problematic.

 Scoring Templates for Determining the T-Scores for SCAS

 The attached scoring sheets can be downloaded and used to determine SCAS T-scores.
-It is important to use the correct sheet based on the child’s age and gender.
+It is important to use the correct sheet based on the age and gender of the child.
 The raw scores must first be calculated for each subscale and the total score.
 Then, the raw scores are circled on the sheet and the corresponding T-Score is identified from the T-score column.
 The raw score and corresponding T-score can be recorded at the bottom of the page.
 Given the difference in means across age groups and gender, it is important to use the appropriate table.

 YOU CAN DOWNLOAD THE SCAS T-SCORE TEMPLATES HERE